Sing (Sesame Street song)

 "Sing" is a 1971 song written by Joe Raposo for the children's television show Sesame Street as its signature song.
-In 1973, it gained popularity when performed by the Carpenters, a number 3 hit on the Billboard Hot 100.

-Raposo was a staff songwriter for Sesame Street, and the song became one of the most popular on the program, sung in English, Spanish and sign language.
+Raposo was a staff songwriter for Sesame Street, and the song became one of the most popular on the program, sung in English, Spanish and American Sign Language.
 In its initial appearance, it was sung by the show's adult human cast members and the Muppets, including Big Bird.

 Barbra Streisand's 1972 version of the song was released as a single, reaching number 28 on the Easy Listening chart.

+In 1973, it gained popularity when performed by the Carpenters, a number 3 hit on the Billboard Hot 100.